wisdom-framework/wisdom-jcr/README.md

 ### JCR configuration

-To use wisdom-jcr, a repository matching the name of the repository specified in the JCROM configuration must be available.
+The JCR repositories declared in the JCROM configuration must also be configured in the wisdom application configuration file, starting with a **jcr** key.
+Each jcr repository must be declared using a key matching the repository named referenced in the JCROM configuration.

-For each repository to load, you can specify a map of parameters to pass to the RepositoryFactory in the jcr configuration block.
+For each repository to load, you can specify a map of parameters to pass to the [RepositoryFactory](http://www.day.com/maven/jsr170/javadocs/jcr-2.0/javax/jcr/RepositoryFactory.html) in the jcr configuration block.
 These parameters depends on the repository vendor.
-The following example is for the Modeshape repository factory provided with the wisdom-modeshape module:
+The following example is for the Modeshape repository factory provided with the wisdom-modeshape module :

 ```
 jcr {